otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-windows-forms-applications.md

 A quick way to check your own code: look at every method that isn't an event handler.
 If its parameter list or its body mentions a control type anywhere, the UI and the logic have become tangled together, and it's worth pulling them apart before it gets any bigger.

-While you're separating things out like this, it's also worth overriding `ToString()` (Week 03) on any class involved.
+While you're separating things out like this, it's also worth overriding `ToString()` (Module 03) on any class involved.
 A quick `MessageBox.Show(myObject.ToString())` while debugging is far faster than checking each field by hand, and it costs one extra method to set up.

 ### 5.1 Naming keeps the separation visible